rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SouthCarolinaStyleMustardBarbecueSauce.rst

 Directions
 ----------

-1. Place the all the ingredients in a heavy nonreactive saucepan and whisk to mix.
-Simmer over a low heat for 30 minutes.
+1. Put all the ingredients in a heavy nonreactive saucepan and whisk to mix.
+Simmer over low heat until melded and thickened, 30 minutes.